stoplightio/docs/articles/hubs/linking.md

 ### Subpages

-If you want to link to a subpage from a page or another subpage, you will need to know the path to that subpage starting with the page it is located within.
-The format will looks like this:
+If you want to link to a subpage from a page or another subpage, you need to know the path to that subpage starting with the page it is located within.
+The format looks like this:

 `[text](/path-to-page/path-to-subpage)`